Tom Chorske

 Thomas Patrick Chorske (born September 18, 1966) is an American former professional ice hockey player.
 A forward, he played for eleven seasons in the National Hockey League (NHL).
 In September, 2006, he was named color commentator for New Jersey Devils radio broadcasts, a position he only held for one season before resigning.
-He was replaced with former team color commentator Sherry Ross (who called games from 1992–1995).
+He was replaced with former team color commentator Sherry Ross (who called games from 1992 to 1995).
 Chorske returned to Minnesota and now works in business and is hockey analyst for Fox Sports North covering The NHL Minnesota Wild and University of Minnesota Golden Gopher NCAA hockey games.

 In 2020, he was named the general manager of the St. Cloud Blizzard in the North American Hockey League.